-Basic net income (loss) per common share is computed by dividing net income (loss) attributable to common stockholders for the period by the weighted average number of common stockholders for the period by the weighted average number of common and common equivalent shares, such as unvested restricted stock, stock options and warrants that are outstanding during the period.
+Basic net income (loss) per share of common stock is computed by dividing net income (loss) attributable to common stockholders for the period by the weighted average number of shares of common stock outstanding during the period.
+Diluted net income (loss) per share is computed by dividing the net income (loss) attributable to common stockholders for the period by the weighted average number of common and common equivalent shares, such as unvested restricted stock, stock options and warrants that are outstanding during the period.
 Common stock equivalents are excluded from the computation when their inclusion would be anti-dilutive.
-For the three-month and nine-month periods ended September 30, 2022, common stock equivalents of 5,349,891 and 5,118,574, respectively, are excluded from the calculation of diluted net loss per share because the effect is anti-dilutive.
-For the three-month and nine-month periods and 4,279,400, respectively, are excluded from the calculation of diluted net loss per share because the effect is anti-dilutive.
-For the three-month and nine-month periods and 4,279,400, respectively, are excluded from the calculation of diluted net loss per share because the effect is anti-dilutive.
-For the three-month and nine-month periods and 4,279,400, respectively, are excluded from the calculation of diluted net loss per share because the effect is anti-dilutive.
-Included in the basic and diluted net income (loss) per share calculation are RSUs awarded to employees or directors that have vested, but the issuance and delivery of the common shares are deferred until the director retires from service as a director.
+For the three-month periods ended March 31, 2023 and March 31, 2022, common stock equivalents of 5,441,568 and 5,110,852, respectively, are excluded from the calculation of diluted net loss per share because the effect is anti-dilutive.
+Included in the basic and diluted net income (loss) per share calculation are RSUs awarded to employees or directors that have vested, but the issuance and delivery of the shares of common stock are deferred until the director retires from service as a director.